Affirmation: I appreciate my parents for giving me life. I contribute to the love and support of the people I consider the family of my heart.

 Day 4Do one silent act of service for someone in your home or community.
 Let love be your motive.

-Day 7Invite someone to do this challenge with you.
+Day 7Invite someone to join you in this challenge.
 Share your experience and affirm the journey together.

 Rooted in origin.
 Reaching toward love.